CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 ### Spanning Tree and PTP

-PTP frames are affected by <span style="background-color:#F5F5DC">[STP](## "Spanning Tree Protocol")</span> filtering; events, such as an STP topology change (where ports temporarily go into the blocking state), can cause interruptions to PTP communications.
+PTP frames are affected by <span class="a-tooltip">[STP](## "Spanning Tree Protocol")</span> filtering; events, such as an STP topology change (where ports temporarily go into the blocking state), can cause interruptions to PTP communications.

 If you configure PTP on bridge ports, NVIDIA recommends that the bridge ports are spanning tree edge ports or in a bridge domain where spanning tree is disabled.